 There’s something special about dining at Disney World.
 There’s the magic of a meal at Be Our Guest and the top-notch flavors of Tiffins.

 Dining on a Disney Cruise Line ship is no exception.
 For dinner, you will rotate between three different restaurants, each with a unique theme and experience; for example, on the Disney Magic, you switch between Animator’s Palate, Rapunzel’s Royal Table, and Lumiere’s.
+(And the Disney Wish will offer Arendelle: A Frozen Disney Adventure, as well as Star Wars: Hyperspace Lounge.)
 Each one is family-friendly and offers small magical moments.
 Adults have the option to dine at Palo, which offers sweeping views of the sea.
-On the Disney Dream, there is Remy – an ode to the delightful flavors of Paris, France.
 And outside of dinner, there are plenty of quick-service locations, fast bites, and bars that can also be found around the ship.

 5. Can’t miss the magic

 Guests flock to Walt Disney World Resort to dip their toes – or cannonball – into the various magical realms and rub elbows with classic characters.
 That special sauce – fantasy, imagination, and a touch of nostalgia – is something families crave and expect.

 None of it is missing on the Disney Cruise Line.
 You’ll have plenty of opportunities to meet Captain Mickey and his pals.
 The live shows and entertainment are on-par with Disney’s Broadway productions.
 While there’s no Disney Springs on board, you’ll find both familiar and exclusive Disney merch on the ship.
 And what’s a Disney visit without fireworks?
 You’re in luck – most cruises feature Fireworks at Sea.

 See?
 All of the Disney magic you need, without the long lines for attractions.

 6. A true World Showcase